Skip to content

 if removable_var == REMOVABLE_NOT_FOUND:

-# if no removable found, then pick the variable with the smallest markov boundary from var_left_bool_arr
+# If no removable found, pick the variable with the smallest Markov boundary from var_left_bool_arr

 var_left_arr = np.flatnonzero(var_left_bool_arr)